Lake in foreground surrounded by buttongrass. Mountain range in the background

 • Walk open to visitors

-It is important to note that these timelines are indicative only and subject to change as the project moves through the design and approvals stage.
-Once the designs are finalised, construction commences and the influence of weather and local site conditions is better understood, a more accurate timetable for completion will be established.
+Please note: these timelines are indicative only.
+They are subject to change as the project moves through the design and approvals stage.
+An accurate timetable for completion can be established once:

 Project Updates